 My analysis indicated Tinytown needed an updated emergency plan and a new mitigation action plan.
-Staff also needs a plan for managing multi-resource events.
+It also needs an effective emergency operations center.
+In addition, sStaff also neededs a plan for managing multi-resource events.
 Finally, staff must be trained on the new program and the plans evaluated through a progressive exercise program.
-Therefore, our emergency management program will build upon existing plans and structure, meet state and federal standards, and fix the command and control structure.
+Therefore, I will develop an effectiveour emergency management program that will builds upon existing plans and structure, meets state and federal standards, and fixes the command and control structure.
 We will declare success when the city is responding to emergencies and disasters in a timely and controlled manner, particularly when managing multi-resource events.